Check AI Brand Mentions: 5 Methods from Free to Automated

 Problem queries — "How to [solve the problem your product addresses]," "What's the best way to [specific task]"

 Create a simple spreadsheet with engine names as columns and your query list as rows.
 Mark each cell: mentioned (✓), not mentioned (✗), or mentioned inaccurately (!).
-After testing 10-15 queries across 3-4 engines, you'll have a clear picture of your AI visibility landscape.
+After testing 10-15 queries across 3-4 engines, you'll have a clear picture of your AI visibility landscape and a log of ai brand mentions.

 Limitation: This approach breaks down at scale.
 Running 15 queries × 4 engines × 3 repetitions = 180 manual checks.
 For ongoing monitoring, you need a more efficient approach.